camchenry/ast-analysis/README.md

 # AST Analysis Tool

-Copilot wrote basically of this code because I was feeling lazy and I just wanted to know about the frequency of AST node types in typical S codebases.
+Copilot wrote basically of this code because I was feeling lazy and I just wanted to know about the frequency of AST node types in typical JS codebases.
+There is nothing special about this code really, it's just a quick analysis on node frequencies.
 This information will help inform the development in `oxc`, as we can optimize around which node types are the most common.

 To install and use: